AdaCore/gnatcoverage/tools/gnatcov/doctemp/object_coverage.rst

 Object coverage analysis computes metrics focused on machine-level object code, concerned with machine basic instructions or conditional branches.

 On request, the metrics can be presented on sources, with an annotation on each line synthesizing the coverage status of all the instructions generated for this line.
 This mapping relies on debug information, so sources must be compiled with :option:`-g` for this to work.
 There is no further compilation requirement for object coverage alone.
-However, if source coverage analysis is to be performed as well, the whole process is simpler if the same compilation options are used, and these have to be strictly controlled for source coverage.
+However, if source coverage analysis is to be performed as well, the whole process is simpler if the same compilation options are used, and they have to be strictly controlled for source coverage.
 See the :ref:`corresponding section <scov-principles>` for more details.

 Once your application is built, the analysis proceeds in two steps: |gcvrun|
 is used to produce execution traces, then |gcvcov| to generate coverage